crazoter/panplus/README.md

 5. Select "Load Unpacked" and select the "PanoptoPlus/dev" folder.
 6. The extension is loaded.
 Whenever you need to modify and test code, load the extension like in step 4 and reload the page.
 7. To build the documentation, execute `npm run make_docs`.
 Documentation uses jsdoc (refer to package.json).

+### Download & Installation
+You can download and install this chrome extension from the store via this URL: [TO LIST].

+### FAQ

+##### I've encountered a bug / Something is not working!
+What do I do?
+Please submit a new issue @ https://github.com/crazoter/panplus/issues.

+##### Silence Trimming is glitching the webcast / is not working!
+If the silence trimming fails to work properly, please either disable it or adjust the noise z-value.
+Explanation: The current silence trimming implementation uses a ~330ms segment from the webcast as a reference point to define "noise".
+For silence trimming to work properly, this reference point needs to be noise.
+The selection of this segment is not rigorous; it is pulled 1.3s before the end of the webcast (because Panopto fades out the video and audio at the last second).
+Based on testing, this implementation works for webcasts in general, but there may be exceptions to this.

+##### The extension isn't enabled / working properly on my webcast page?
+Please submit a new issue @ https://github.com/crazoter/panplus/issues so that we can resolve it.
+Explanation: NUS has numerous domains for Panopto, each with their own database of webcasts (presumably to separate webcasts by faculty or category).
+This means, however, that we might've missed out a domain OR a domain might be running a different version of Panopto (resulting in your version of the chrome extension appearing/operating differently than expected).

+The list of Panopto sites currently supported by this chrome extension:
+* LumiNUS (Uses Panopto in an iframe)
+* *.weblecture.nus.edu.sg (e.g. fac.weblecture.nus.edu.sg, med.weblecture.nus.edu.sg etc)
+* *.ap.panopto.com (e.g. nuscast.ap.panopto.com, mediaweb.ap.panopto.com etc)

 ### Feature List
 __User Interface__